 Surface impurity analysis by high mass resolution, mass accuracy, and tandem mass spectrometry

 The positive ion OrbiSIMS spectrum of all studied lactose (C12H22O11) (Fig. 1a) is dominated by its salt adduct ions, i.e., [M+Na+ m/z 365.1055 and [M+K]+ m/z 381.0798 with only a weak signal for [M+H]+ m/z 343.1237.
 Fragments including [M-H2O+Na]+ m/z 347.0952 and [M-C2H4O2+Na]+ m/z 305.0846 are observed with low intensity.
 Below m/z 300, many peaks associated with the PMA substrate (highlighted in the inset) are detected.
 Some impurities are observed in the high mass region, including sodiated and potassiated C20H35NO16 near m/z 600.
-Furthermore, several salt adducts of C18H32O16 and C24H42O21 are observed, which may be due to either intermolecular interaction between lactose molecules or impurities of trisaccharide and tetrasaccharide.
+Furthermore, several salt adducts of C18H32O16 and C24H42O21 are observed, which may be due to either intermolecular interaction between lactose molecules (potentially through non-covalent association or dehydration-driven combination with its monomeric fragments or another lactose unit during secondary ion formation) or impurities of trisaccharide and tetrasaccharide.